 Entertainment Movie review: 'Muppets Most Wanted,' 2 stars Kermit and Ricky Gervais in "Muppets Most Wanted."
 Photo Credit: Disney Enterprises/Jay Maidment By ROBERT LEVIN email@example.com @rlevin85 Updated March 20, 2014 3:47 PM Print Share fbShare Tweet Email It'd be hard for any modern-day "Muppets" movie to top Jason Segel's 2011 reintroduction of Jim Henson's beloved creations.
 Still, "Muppets Most Wanted" is a significant comedown after the inspired previous film, which effectively incorporated nostalgic currents in terms of sentimental attachments to Kermit the Frog and company and old-fashioned Hollywood iconography.
 This sequel reunites "The Muppets" director James Bobin and co-writer Nicholas Stoller but it's missing what must have been the Segel touch, sacrificing emotion and charm in favor of a second-rate caper send-up.
 The film finds the Muppets on a tour of Europe, entrusting their well-being to the appropriately named Dominic Badguy (Ricky Gervais), who has hatched a plan with the evil frog Constantine to land Kermit in a Siberian gulag so that they can rob the Crown Jewels in London.
 The movie has its share of pun-heavy antics, plus the expected stunt casting (Tina Fey as a lovesick Siberian prison guard) and cameos (everyone from Christoph Waltz to Lady Gaga and Saoirse Ronan).
 Bret McKenzie's songs won't win him a second Academy Award, but they maintain a clever, self-reflexive spirit.
 Few sights could be stranger and more unexpected than Gervais performing a musical number alongside a dastardly Russian frog.
 In the most basic sense, "Muppets Most Wanted" offers the familiar goods.
 It plays more like an everyday spoof, though, than a film in love with these characters and what they represent.
 The supporting Muppets are criminally underutilized; the group dynamic plays second-fiddle to the machinations of a thin, inconsequential plot while the movie registers as a series of fast-paced distractions in search of a unified whole.
 Muppets Most Wanted2 starsDirected by James BobinStarring Ricky Gervais, Tina Fey, Ty BurrellRated PG By ROBERT LEVIN firstname.lastname@example.org @rlevin85 Robert, amNewYork's Editor-in-Chief, has been with the team in one capacity or another for more than a decade.
 He also reviews movies and writes entertainment features.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.